2025 Tech Trends Report: Info-Tech Research Group Unveils New Insights on the Future of AI, Quantum Computing, and Cybersecurity

 - AI Sovereignty:

-Download and read the full Tech Trends 2025 report for more insights on the year ahead.
+Download and read the full Tech Trends 2025 report for more insights for the year ahead.

-For media inquiries or on-site interview requests with Brian Jackson, lead author of the 2024 report and an expert on emerging technology trends, please contact [email protected].
+For media inquiries or interview requests with Info-Tech's subject matter experts, including Brian Jackson, please contact [email protected].

 About Info-Tech Research Group